mgarbvs/circle/README.md

-This is a simple way to see all of the info of a circle.
+This is a simple way to see all of the info of a circle, including the diameter, area, and circumfrence.